OctoPrint/plugins.octoprint.org/_plugins/growl.md

 By default only the notifications for "Printjob started" and "Printjob done" are enabled.
 If you also want to get notification about the other events, you'll have to **tell Growl**.
 OctoPrint will send them all, but your local Growl instance needs to be told to also display them.
 You can do this in the configuration of your Growl service.
-For example, this is how it looks in [Growl for Windows](http://www.growlforwindows.com/gfw/):
+This is how it might look:

 ![Growl Plugin: Example of granular notification configuration in Growl for Windows]({% include canonic_url url="/assets/img/plugins/growl/win_config.png" %})